-St. John’s wort is most commonly used to naturally remedy depression and symptoms, such as anxiety, tiredness, loss of appetite and trouble sleeping.
-It’s also used to treat heart palpitations, moodiness, the symptoms of attention deficit-hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), seasonal affective disorder (SAD) and symptoms of menopause.
+St. John’s wort is most commonly used as a natural remedy for depression and other common issues such as anxiety, tiredness, loss of appetite and trouble sleeping.
+It’s also used to treat heart palpitations, moodiness, the symptoms of ADHD, obsessive-compulsive disorder, seasonal affective disorder and menopause.

 Pharmaceutical companies, particularly in Europe, prepare standard formulations of this herb that are taken by millions of people.
 Today, worldwide annual sales of products made from St. John’s wort exceed several billion dollars!

-St. John’s wort produces dozens of biologically active substances, but hypericin and hyperforin have the greatest medical activity.
+St. John’s wort produces dozens of biologically active substances, but two compounds found in the plant, hypericin and hyperforin, have the greatest medical activity.
 Other compounds, including the flavonoids rutin, quercetin and kaempferol, also appear to have medical activity.

 1. Works as an Antidepressant

 Many studies show that St. John’s wort may help fight mild to moderate depression and anxiety and has fewer side effects than most other prescription antidepressants, such as loss of sex drive.
-However, it does interact with a number of medications, so it should be taken only under the guidance of a health care provider, especially if you already take medications for depression.
+However, there are St. John’s wort drug interactions, so the herb should be taken only under the guidance of a healthcare professional, especially if you already take medications for depression.

-In many studies, St. John’s wort uses seem to work as well as selective serotonin reuptake inhibitors (SSRIs), a popular type of antidepressant that doctors often prescribe first to treat depression, such as Prozac, Celexa and Zoloft.
-According to the University of Maryland Medical Center, researchers aren’t exactly sure how St. John’s wort works; some have suggested that the herb acts similar to a SSRI because it makes more serotonin, dopamine and norepinephrine available in the brain.
+Researchers aren’t exactly sure how St. John’s wort works for depression; some have suggested that the herb acts similar to a SSRI because it makes more serotonin, dopamine and norepinephrine available in the brain.
 These neurotransmitters help improve your mood and can be responsible for treating symptoms of depression.

 In studies using the rat forced swimming test, an animal model of depression, St John’s wort extracts induced a significant reduction of immobility.
 In other experimental models of depression, including acute and chronic forms of escape deficit induced by stressors, St John’s wort extract was shown to protect rats from the consequences of unavoidable stress.

-St. John’s wort uses also include improving mood in people with SAD, a type of depression that occurs during the winter months because of lack of sunlight.
+St. John’s wort uses also include improving mood in people with seasonal affective disorder (SAD), a type of depression that occurs during the winter months because of lack of sunlight.
 SAD is usually treated with light therapy, and there is some evidence that using St. John’s wort together with phototherapy works even better as a way to beat the winter blues.